-Pension Plans' Accounting Deficit: The Company's pension plans had an accounting deficit of \$866 as at the annual measurement date of August 31, 2015 and an accounting deficit of \$768 as at November 30, 2015.
-The improvement in the deficit position during Q1 fiscal 2016 is mainly due to re-measurements resulting in actuarial gains of \$103, primarily from a 10 basis point increase in the discount rate, and \$11 of returns on plan assets greater than the discount rate.
-The accounting deficit at August 31, 2015 decreased from a deficit of \$1,174 at September 1, 2014, mainly due to re-measurements resulting in actuarial gains of \$101, primarily from a 10 basis point increase in the discount rate, other actuarial gains of \$32 and \$249 of returns on plan assets that were higher than the discount rate, partially offset by pension expense that exceeded pension contributions by \$75.
+Pension Plans' Accounting Deficit: The Company's pension plans had an accounting deficit of \$866 as at the annual measurement date of August 31, 2015 and an accounting deficit of \$916 as at February 29, 2016.
+The increase in the deficit position during fiscal 2016 is mainly due to actuarial accounting expense exceeding Company contributions by \$26, and re-measurements resulting in \$82 of return on plan assets less than the expected return based on the discount rate, partially offset by actuarial gains of \$58, primarily from demographic changes.
+The accounting deficit at August 31, 2015 decreased from a deficit of \$1,174 at September 1, 2014, mainly due to re-measurements resulting in actuarial gains of \$101, primarily from a 10 basis point increase in the discount rate, other actuarial gains of \$32 and \$249 of return on plan assets higher than the expected return based on the discount rate, partially offset by pension expense that exceeded pension contributions by \$75.
 The market-based discount rate used to determine pension obligations is based on the yield on long-term high quality corporate bonds, with maturities matching the estimated cash flows of the plan.
 A 0.25% decrease in the discount rate would increase the accounting deficit by approximately \$269.
 Conversely, a 0.25% increase in the discount rate would decrease the deficit by approximately \$251.